Luke Redpath, Freelance Ruby, Rails and iOS app developer

-I'm an independent Ruby (on Rails) and iOS developer based in London, UK with nearly 15 years experience.
+I'm an independent Ruby (on Rails) and iOS developer based in Colchester, UK with nearly 15 years experience.

 I've worked on a diverse range of projects, small and large.
 My clients include 37Signals, Oracle, LShift and Pusher.

 I'm an advocate of agile development and a believer in open-source software.
 You can find a number of my open-source projects on Github or check out my blog.